This may be meaningless, but the proximity to Gentile Street did make me laugh a little. Bigger pic below.

-The curious division between light and dark on the google map image, ON the property of the temple, visible on the day the location was announced, is of course just coincidental.
+The curious division between light and dark on the google map image ON the property of the temple, visible on the day the location was announced, is coincidental.
 Things as seen from above are sometimes really interesting.
-This line is a seam line from google maps for who knows what reason, perhaps weather or something caused two images at two different times of day or cloud position to need to be seamed together.
+This line you'r looking at is a seam line from google maps for who knows what reason, perhaps weather or something caused two images at two different times of day or cloud position to need to be seamed together.
 Whatever weather or astronomical coincidences happened, it led to this picture, on this day, for anyone who looks at it.

 Dividing light from the dark is curiously something referenced in the LDS temple.
 But again just coincidence.
 Not sure if this amount of coincidences occur with a lot of temple locations but this one seems to have quite a few.